Baker Mayfield Pays Up On Bet With Saquon Barkley [LOOK]

-Baker Mayfield is a man that pays his debts, no matter the cost.
+Baker Mayfield is a man that pays up on his bets, no matter the cost.

 Mayfield and New York Giants running back Saquon Barkley had a friendly wager on who would win the AP Offensive Rookie of the Year honor last season.
 The loser would not only watch the other walk away with the trophy, but would also have to buy the winner a chain.